LyubomirT/bingle-md/README.md

 # Bingle Markdown Editor

 Bingle is a web app that allows you to create and edit markdown files with ease.
 You can use it to write READMEs, blog posts, documentation, and more!
-The website:
+The website can be found [here](lyubomirt.github.io/bingle-md/)

 ## Features